-Once your toddler is walking, it won't be long until she starts to run.
+Once your toddler is walking, it won't be long until they start to run.
 Make sure your yard is child-proofed and then get ready for the action!
 Play hide-and-seek and other chasing games to encourage physical activity.

 May be scared of familiar objects like vacuum cleaners

 Your toddler suddenly screams when you turn on the vacuum cleaner.
 What's up?
 It's not unusual for a toddler to be afraid of dogs, the dark, or loud noises, even from a familiar object.
-Comfort her, but let her know you're not afraid.
-Giving her a toy vacuum cleaner also may ease her fear.
+Comfort them, but let them know you're not afraid.
+Giving them a toy vacuum cleaner also may ease their fear.

 May make a tower with 2 cubes

 Picking up objects and seeing how they can be combined is a favorite pastime at this age.
 If your toddler can make a tower with 2 cubes, have them try making something with large building blocks of different shapes.